 We’ve all been there, haven’t we?
-We’ve carved out some time from our daily lives to finally sit down and write.
-We’ve nabbed that coveted table at the local coffee shop or book store.
+We’ve carved out some time from our daily lives to sit down and write finally.
+We’ve nabbed that coveted table at the local coffee shop or bookstore.
 Or maybe we’ve finally gotten the kids out of the house.
 Or perhaps it’s in the wee hours of the dark, quiet, and peaceful night…

 Yet, the best we can muster is a simple stare at that blinking cursor, like a zombie gazing at the open road with no “food” in sight.
 To me, it’s no coincidence that the word “cursor” is so similar to curser, a noun, meaning one that appeals or prays for evil or misfortune to befall someone or something.
 That someone being the screenwriter.
 That something being their screenplay.

 Some call it writer’s block while others call it an excuse for being lazy.
 Regardless, it plagues the best of us.
 So how can we defeat this zombification of our writing process?
 How can we jump start our creativity and get those gems of ideas, concepts, and moments flowing in our scripts again?